liamzdenek/ferment-ai/memory-bank/techContext.md

    - Uses full paths for task IDs in the tasks map and entryPoints map
    - Can be serialized to a workflow definition
    - Extracted from the construct tree during initialization

 3. **Task**
    - Represents a unit of work in a workflow
    - Can call other tasks and return to the caller (canCallAndReturn)
    - Can call other tasks and not return (canCall)
    - Referenced by full path to ensure global uniqueness
-   - Executed by task functions mapped from constructs
-   - Executed by task functions mapped from constructs
+   - Executed by task implementations mapped from constructs

 4. **Module**
-   - Maps constructs to task functions
+   - Maps constructs to task implementations
    - Each module is responsible for a specific type of construct
-   - Provides task functions for AgentContext, OpenAIModel, and prompt tasks
+   - Provides task implementations for AgentContext, OpenAIModel, and prompt tasks
    - Allows for extensibility through additional modules
-   - Allows for extensibility through additional modules

 5. **Compiler**
    - Extracts workflows from the construct tree
    - Finds workflow constructs and their tasks
-   - Uses full paths for task functions instead of just IDs
+   - Uses full paths for task implementations instead of just IDs
    - Properly handles both calling patterns (canCallAndReturn and canCall)
    - Creates workflows from entrypoints if no workflow constructs are found

+6. **Task Implementation**
+   - Implements the TaskImpl interface
+   - Includes task definition, task ID, and execute function
+   - Execute function can be either an async generator or a promise
+   - Async generators can yield control to other tasks and resume execution
+   - Promises are used for simple tasks that don't need to call other tasks

+7. **Task Definition**
+   - Implements the TaskDef interface
+   - Includes task definition ID, input type, and output type
+   - Located in the core-constructs-lib package
+   - Separated from task implementation for better organization

+8. **Task Message Types**
+   - TaskCallRequest: A request to call another task
+   - TaskCallResult: A result from a task call
+   - TaskCallAndReturnRequest: A request to call another task and return to the caller
+   - All message types are serializable as JSON

+### Package Structure

+The system is organized into several packages:

+1. **core-constructs-lib**
+   - Contains core constructs and task definitions
+   - Defines the relationship between agents and what they have access to
+   - Does not contain runtime implementation

+2. **runtime-common**
+   - Contains common interfaces and utilities
+   - Defines the Journal interface and related types
+   - Contains workflow and task interfaces
+   - Defines TaskImpl interface and related types

+3. **core-constructs-runtime**
+   - Contains runtime implementation for constructs
+   - Maps constructs to task implementations
+   - Implements task execution functions

+4. **runtime-in-memory**
+   - Contains in-memory implementation of the Journal
+   - Executes workflows and maintains state

+5. **runtime-http**
+   - Contains HTTP server implementation
+   - Provides API for executing workflows

+6. **demo**
+   - Contains demo application
+   - Shows how to use the system

 ## Deployment Considerations